 This cake is a little weird, I am not going to lie.
 But my favorite part about the whole recipe was the mango caramel sauce.
 I had no idea you could flavor caramel with fruit.

-The caramel gets made just like a traditional caramel sauce with sugar, heavy cream, and butter.
+The caramel is made just like a traditional caramel sauce with sugar, heavy cream, and butter.
 The mango then gets added to the caramel right when the sugar starts to turn, allowing it to release its natural juices and flavors.

 The mango essentially dissolves into the sugar mixture and gives the caramel such a natural and bright flavor.
 I could easily just eat this with a spoon and be very happy.